Applying for Honours via the Panel System

 - Panel System

 As opposed to the Exhibition system submitting a number of images to a panel of judges costs nothing except your application fee (currently $35).
 Judges are selected who have a high level of photographic skill and suitable honours.
 Applicants’ images are sent to them for their critique and “scores”.
 As long as the majority of judges think that most of the images are of a reasonable standard (National for LAPS & AAPS and International for FAPS and MAPS) then the applicant will pass.
 If the result is borderline the judges will be asked to reassess the images.
 Every effort is made by the panel to “pass” the applicant.
-Applicants who do not succeed are supplied feedback about their images to help them in the future.
+MAPS Applicants who do not succeed are supplied feedback about their portfolio to help them in the future.

 - Some tips on ensuring your images are good enough to succeed.